k8sp/sextant/README.md

 ## Verify kubectl configuration and connection

-Execute the following command, determine whether the client has been property configured according to the return result.
+Execute the following command, verify whether the client has been property configured according to the return result.

 ```
 bootstrapper ~ # ./kubectl get nodes